KaranKamath/fish-and-chips/README.md

 ## Contrbuting

 General styleguide:
-smallcase for filenames\s\s
+smallcase for filenames
-camelCase for methods and variables\s\s
+camelCase for methods and variables
-PascalCase for Class Names\s\s
+PascalCase for Class Names

-Add unit tests for any new or changed functionality\s\s Lint and test your code.\s\s
+Add unit tests for any new or changed functionality
+Lint and test your code.